lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

   * instead of the left & right laptop being connected to each other directly, are now connected to 2 ports of this hub
   * since this hub has 4 ports, it also means it has 2 ports free; it can accommodate the top & bottom laptops
 * hubs have 1 job:
-  * anything the hub receives, on any of its ports, is retransmitted to all of the other ports (1)
+  * anything the hub receives, on any of its ports, is retransmitted to all of the other ports; including any errors & collisions (1)
+    * conceptually, this hub creates a 4-connector network cable (one single piece of physical medium these 4 devices can be connected to)
+* NOTE: for Layer 1 networking: there are no individual device addresses, 1 laptop cannot address traffic directly at another, as layer 1 is a broadcast medium
+  * for example, the network card on the left laptop transmits onto the physical medium, & everything else receives it